openmhealth/web-visualizations/README.md

 You can play with a demo [here](http://jsfiddle.net/jasperspeicher/dremvboo/3/).

 ##Installation

-To run the library,

-* Install [Node.js](https://docs.npmjs.com/getting-started/installing-node), which comes with [npm](https://www.npmjs.com/)
-* Install [Bower](http://bower.io/) to manage this library's dependencies
+If you'd like to use the charts in your own project, simply pull the library into your project as a [Bower](http://bower.io/) dependency using

-    * `npm install -g bower`
+* `bower install omh-web-visualizations`

-    * If you get a permission error, use `sudo`
+> If you don't have Bower, install it using `npm install -g bower`.
+If you don't have [npm](https://www.npmjs.com/), you'll need to install [Node.js](https://docs.npmjs.com/getting-started/installing-node).

+If you'd like to experiment with the library using a demonstration page,

-* Clone this repository
+1. Clone this repository
     * `git clone https://github.com/openmhealth/web-visualizations.git`
-* Navigate to the cloned repository and install the project's dependencies with Bower
+1. Navigate to the cloned repository and install the project's dependencies with Bower
     * `bower install`
-* Open `charts.html` in the `demo` directory

-If you want to modify or contribute to this library,

-* Navigate to the cloned repository and install the development dependencies using npm
+1. Install the development dependencies using npm
     * `npm install`
-* Make your changes
+1. Make your changes
-* To publish your changes to the `dist` directory, run [gulp](http://gulpjs.com/)
+1. To publish your changes to the `dist` directory, run [gulp](http://gulpjs.com/)
     * `gulp`
+1. Open `charts.html` in the `demo` directory to see the result
-* To let gulp watch for changes in the background and update `dist` as needed
+1. To let gulp watch for changes in the background and update `dist` as needed
     * `gulp watch`

 ##Building a chart